 Alastair White is a Scottish composer and writer.
-Described as “spellbinding” (Boulezian), “beautiful” (730 Review), “virtuosic” (Winnipeg Free Press) and “intriguing” (Planet Hugill), his work is characterised by a lyrical complexity which draws influence from technology, science, politics and philosophy.
+Described as 'spellbinding' (Boulezian), 'beautiful' (730 Review), 'virtuosic' (Winnipeg Free Press) 'deft' (American Record Guide) 'passionate' (Gramophone) and 'intriguing' (Planet Hugill), his work is characterised by a lyrical complexity which draws influence from technology, science, politics and materialist philosophy.
 Recent projects include the operas WEAR and ROBE, and a string quartet for the Altius Quartet’s album Quadrants Vol. 3.

 Alastair was a founding member of the Edinburgh-based bands White Heath (Electric Honey) and Blank Comrade (Red Wharf), and has worked as a session pianist and producer.
-He curated a series of nights at The Forest Fringe in Edinburgh which drew praise from The Guardian, and earlier this year organised a conference on realism which included practice-based presentations and performances.
 He has published a range of articles on new approaches to musicology, and speaks internationally about his research interests.
 He is currently undertaking a PhD at Goldsmiths, University of London with Roger Redgate and Lauren Redhead.